erfiaco/Learning-stuff/R_Glossary.md

 3 Virginia Barcelona
 4  Violeta         0

-# The difference between %in% and == arise when in the column we are looking for matching variables there is an NA
+# The difference between %in% and == arise when in the column we are looking for matching variables there is an NA.

+Remembre that NA is not a value, but rather a placeholder for an unknown quantity, the expression NA > 0 evaluates to NA.

 A[A$Equipo == "Barcelona" | A$Equipo == "Betis",]